Zitty Nxumalo, Ph.D.

 Lisa, at the core, is a nurturer and an advocate.
 Born in Raeford, North Carolina, Lisa grew up being known for being wise beyond her years.
 She was always drawn to the elderly, a fascination that has fueled her appreciation for wisdom, listening, and a life well lived.

 Between 2005 and 2016, Lisa worked as the Personal Assistant to the President in the Office of the President at Bennett College.
 During those 11 years, she had the honor of serving 5 different presidents, an experience that truly birthed her appreciation for women and leadership.
 During a transitional period at Bennett College, Lisa was among several employees to get laid off.
 For most, it was a significant end.
 For Lisa, however, it was a new beginning.
 After a quarter century of putting the needs of others before her own, she decided to take her layoff as an opportunity to re-discover her own interests.
 She learned that among them were event management, nutrition, and personal development.

 She spends her free time volunteering to advocate against human trafficking, teaching etiquette to youth and cultivating her culinary skills as Chef N'gai's first Community Culinary Apprentice.

 In 2017, Lisa re-enrolled as a full-time student to complete her undergraduate degree at the very university she left 24 years earlier to raise her son – North Carolina A&T State University (NCA&TSU).
-She is now finishing her B.A. in Liberal Studies with a concentration in Women’s Studies, a degree that will enhance the intuitive leadership skills that she has cultivated over the course of her career, supporting women leaders.
-She will graduate in May 2019.
+In May 2019, she graduated with her B.A. in Liberal Studies with a concentration in Women’s Studies, a degree that will enhance the intuitive leadership skills that she has cultivated over the course of her career, supporting women leaders.